 - Fire authorities may consider other risk factors besides Fire Danger Indices (FDI) when determining a Fire Danger Rating.
 Consequently Fire Danger Indices should not be used in place of the official Fire Danger Ratings.

-- The calculated FDI values are based on representative values of wind speed, temperature, humidity and fuel conditions for each 3 km grid square and do not take into account more local variations in topography and fuels.
+- The calculated FDI values are based on representative values of forecast wind speed, temperature, humidity and fuel conditions for each 6 km grid square and do not take into account more local variations in topography and fuels.
 Local variations in elevation, slope, and aspect may cause the FDI values at a point location to be different from the values indicated by these graphical forecasts.
 These differences may also result in significant differences between the observed rates of spread of fires and the rates of spread calculated from these FDI forecasts.

 - Striped patterns on the FDI maps are sometimes displayed when bands of stronger winds are forecast.
 These patterns are artefacts of processing the Maximum FDI from hourly forecasts of FDI.

 - The Grassland Fire Danger Index (GFDI) has been calculated using grass curing and fuel load data supplied by the fire authority.
 The Forest Fire Danger Index (FFDI) has been calculated using a Forest Fuel Drought Factor value (the same as the Forest Fuel Dryness Factor as shown in METEYE) calculated by the Bureau of Meteorology, and based on the Mount Soil Dryness Index.

 - You accept all risks and responsibility for losses, damages, costs and other consequences resulting directly or indirectly from using this site and any information or material available from it.